bigwiv/Biopython-cn/chr6.rst

 If the file format itself has a block structure allowing ``Bio.AlignIO`` to determine the number of sequences in each alignment directly, then the ``seq_count`` argument is not needed.
-If it is supplied, and doesn°Øt agree with the file contents, an error is raised.
+If it is supplied, and doesn‚Äôt agree with the file contents, an error is raised.

 Note that this optional ``seq_count`` argument assumes each alignment in the file has the same number of sequences.
-Hypothetically you may come across stranger situations, for example a FASTA file containing several alignments each with a different number of sequences ®C although I would love to hear of a real world example of this.
+Hypothetically you may come across stranger situations, for example a FASTA file containing several alignments each with a different number of sequences ‚Äì although I would love to hear of a real world example of this.
 Assuming you cannot get the data in a nicer file format, there is no straight forward way to deal with this using ``Bio.AlignIO``.
 In this case, you could consider reading in the sequences themselves using ``Bio.SeqIO`` and batching them together to create the alignments as appropriate.

-6.2??Writing Alignments
+6.2  Writing Alignments
 -----------------------

-We°Øve talked about using ``Bio.AlignIO.read()`` and
+We‚Äôve talked about using ``Bio.AlignIO.read()`` and
-``Bio.AlignIO.parse()`` for alignment input (reading files), and now we°Øll look at ``Bio.AlignIO.write()`` which is for alignment output (writing files).
+``Bio.AlignIO.parse()`` for alignment input (reading files), and now we‚Äôll look at ``Bio.AlignIO.write()`` which is for alignment output (writing files).
 This is a function taking three arguments: some ``MultipleSeqAlignment`` objects (or for backwards compatibility the obsolete ``Alignment`` objects), a handle or filename to write to, and a